Anbeeld/ARoAI/docs/analysis.md

 ### Timing Guarantees

 - The framework event fires on `on_monthly_pulse_country` but self-limits to once per game day using a global date variable
-- Each country's iteration start date is randomized on game start to prevent all countries computing on the same day
+- Each country's iteration start date is distributed on game start to prevent all countries computing on the same day.
+Distribution uses a 5-tier system:
+  - **Tier 1:** 14 largest countries (by state count) on odd days (1, 3, 5, ..., 27)
+  - **Tier 2:** Next 14 largest countries on even days (2, 4, 6, ..., 28)
+  - **Tier 3:** Players + countries with rank > 2 (minor power+), distributed across days 1--28
+  - **Tier 4:** Countries with rank > 1 (great powers, not yet assigned), distributed across days 29--56
+  - **Tier 5:** All remaining countries, distributed across days 57--84 Each country's default iteration date is also reduced by up to 6 days from the full iteration length to prevent overlap if a previous iteration was interrupted early.
-- Default iteration length: **4 weeks (28 days)**
+- Default iteration length: **4 weeks (28 days)** (minimum configurable: 14 days)
 - Construction phase: first half (14 days max)
 - Weekly loop: 4 iterations per main loop, starting day 1
+- Budget cooldown: iteration + 7 days (**35 days**), preventing oscillation in tax/wage adjustments
+- Building evaluation cooldown: **70 days**, preventing the same building type from being re-evaluated at lower priorities too soon after a recent construction

 ---